“Wayne, you’ll never afford it! Live in the now!”

 Let’s build one and find out

-I’m going to find parts on the Internet RIGHT NOW to show you what it could cost to build a guitar to rival the Fender American Standard Stratocaster.
+I’m going to find parts on the Internet RIGHT NOW to show you what it could cost to build a custom guitar to rival the Fender American Standard Stratocaster.

 I’m only going to use GOOD parts, not junk, and everything I choose will have free shipping.